 - You must be at the raid instance before the raid officially starts with full durability, and all potions, elixirs, flasks, reagents, buffing food, bandages, and any special gear, outside your normal set that may be needed.

-- In order to raid you must have downloaded, installed, and configured Discord, Deadly Boss Mods, Decursive (if applicable), and Omen.
+- In order to raid you must have downloaded, installed, and configured Discord and Deadly Boss Mods.

 - You must be raid specced for all raids.
 Remember that we are a team, and as such if you are asked to fill a role, that is where we need you.